couchbaselabs/couchbeans/README.md

 # Couchbase Beans, aka Couchbeans
 (POC, Under development)

+> ** a breaking change is coming! **
+> while working on [matterbeans](https://github.com/chedim/matterbeans), I realized that most of the time was spent on writing getters/setters.
+> Thus, couchbeans is going to start working in a different way:
+> 1. Interfaces will be used as bean definitions
+> 2. javassist will be used to generate getters/setters that store scalar values in memory but write and read bean objects directly into/from couchbase
+>
+> Don't have a lot of time to work on this recently and there are still some unresolved design questions so, the project is on pause atm.

 Distributed reactive jvm environment with couchbase backend that turns couchbase buckets into self-mutating graph databases using java class structures as graph definitions.
 Loads jvm bytecode and its metadata onto couchbase cluster and executes it by listening to DCP events.